cedx/lcov.js/README.md

 The [`Report`](https://github.com/cedx/lcov.js/blob/master/src/report.js) class, the main one, provides the parsing and formatting features.

 ### Parse coverage data from a [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) file
-The `Report.parse()` static method parses a coverage report provided as string, and returns a `Report` instance giving detailed information about this coverage report:
+The `Report.fromCoverage()` static method parses a coverage report provided as string, and returns a `Report` instance giving detailed information about this coverage report:

 ```javascript
 const {Report} = require('@cedx/lcov');